AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/String Methods.md

 ```

 ### _.islower()_
-Returns _True_ if the string is entirely lowercase
+Returns _True_ if the string is entirely lowercase.

 ```Python
 text = "This sentence is not entirely lowercase"